seijimtmt/zukuless-live/README.md

 Put other localization hooks in config/hooks/ with ".chroot.ZZ" or ".binary.ZZ" suffix, if necessary.

+### Quick multilingualization (M17N)

+Another quick way to enable M17N is to set ZL_LANGUAGES="m17n" in auto/config:

+    ZL_LANGUAGES="m17n"

+Then add your language entries to "config/hooks/livecfg-m17n.binary.m17n" and "config/package-lists/custom.list.chroot.m17n", if they are missing.
+That's all.

 ### Note

 The localization files "*_l10n-ZZ.list.chroot" (in config/package-lists/),